The Ultimate Aran Islands Packing List

 Inis Mór is a remote community with much pride in its appearance.
 In spring, you’ll find colourful planters bursting with flowers lining the little streets.
 Thankfully, there is no litter present on the island.
 Visitors are encouraged to keep it this way and leave no trace.

 If you’re the carry-a-coffee type, consider packing your keep-cup; for convenience, to save on disposable waste and keep your beverage hotter for longer—ditto for snacks and sandwiches.
 Pack a lunchbox, reusable napkins, and whatever else you may require to assemble a little picnic and reduce waste.
-If you decide not to pack a lunch, The Bar and Joe Watty's Pub and Restaurant serve delicious food daily in a relaxing environment.
+If you decide not to pack a lunch, The Bar, Joe Watty's Pub and Restaurant, the Aran Islands Hotel and Teach nan Phaidi serve delicious food daily in a relaxing environment.

 7 SUNGLASSES, SUN CREAM :